OpenFAST/openfast/docs/source/testing/regression_test.rst

     # Filter the test cases corresponding to a particular label
     ctest -L [Label]

-Flags can be compounded making useful variations of ``ctest`` such as
+Flags can be compounded making useful variations such as

 .. code-block:: bash